orls/envtemplate/README.md

 ```
 Hello {{ .USER }}! {{ if .HOME }}Your home dir is {{ .HOME }}.{{ else }}You don't appear to have a home dir set.{{ end }}
 ```
+## Install

+### from source

+Assuming a working go installation, just  `git clone`, `cd` and `go build`.
+A binary named `envtemplate` should appear.

+### prebuilt binary

+A binary is attached to each github release.
+If you're happy to trust that, just fetch it with curl/similar (being sure to follow redirects):

+`curl -L https://github.com/orls/envtemplate/releases/download/0.0.1/envtemplate > /usr/bin/envtemplate && chmod +x /usr/bin/envtemplate`

 ## Why?